JWKennington/sgn/README.md

 ```

-You would need to send sig int or sig kill to stop the progam.
+You would need to send SIG INT or SIG kill to stop the program.
 Lets add a feature to end the stream after 10 Frames.

 ```python
 #!/usr/bin/env python3